Canada's International Transactions in Securities

 There are 55 investment intermediaries who are surveyed, and there are two data processing firms that provide data for an additional twenty intermediaries.

-These surveys are believed to cover close to 100% of the target population on a quarterly basis, with 87% of the target population covered on a monthly basis.
+These surveys are believed to cover close to 100% of the target population on a quarterly basis, with over 90% of the target population covered on a monthly basis.

 Responding to this survey is mandatory.